marcnol/pyHiM/docs/source/user_guide/pyhim_presentation.md

 ## Concept

-This software **calculate the 3D positions** of a set of DNA-loci, referred to as barcodes.
+This software **calculates the 3D positions** of a set of DNA-loci, referred to as barcodes.

 Data acquisition is performed sequentially, in a series of **cycles** combining the acquisition of a single barcode with a **fiducial marker** common to all cycles and later used for drift correction.